luctiemessen/luctiemessen.github.io/src/pages/blog/redesign-finding-the-body-typeface.md

 ### Sanity check

-To double check the choices I made, I put all the typefaces in different sized in different viewports to see how the text feels in different sizes but also in different viewports.
+To double check the choices I made, I put all the typefaces in different sized in different viewports to see how the text behaves in different contexts.
 What I'm looking for here is to see if the considerations that I had while looking at the letterforms are still usable and also if my choices are also not hurting the legibility.
 One of the smallest viewport sizes is 320px so it is wise to check this (and determine the minimum size there) and I'm using the 45-75 character rule to determine a (starting point for a) maximum width of the page.
 In my case for Lora this was around 720px at 21px (which was the size I like to have as a maximum).

 ![Lora in context of viewports](../../assets/screensizes-lora.png "Lora in different viewports")